-Trends and seasonal terms for $SL{mass}$ , $SL{steric}$ , and, $SL{total}$ are determined with a least squares fit of a sine, cosine, trend, and constant over January 2004 to March 2010.
+Trends and seasonal terms for SL{mass} , SL{steric} , and, SL{total} are determined with a least squares fit of a sine, cosine, trend, and constant over January 2005 to March 2011.
 No smoothing was performed on the time series.
-The Argo and GRACE time series are monthly observations (N = 63).
-The altimetry observations of global mean sea level are averaged over the exact repeat cycles (Jason-1/2, 10 days, N = 198).
+The Argo and GRACE time series are monthly observations (N = ##).
 Errors in Table 1 are estimated from the least squares fit, where we have assumed that each sample is an independent measurement.

-In this analysis, the global sea level rise budget for 2004-2010.25 is closed when the Paulson GIA correction is applied (Table 1).
-The sum of steric sea level rise and the ocean mass component has a trend of $1.5 \pm 0.4$ mm/a over the period when the Paulson GIA mass correction is applied and $2.4 \pm 0.4$ mm/a when the Peltier GIA mass correction is applied, both well overlapping total sea level rise observed by Jason-1/2 ( $1.6 \pm 0.8$ mm/a) within a 95% confidence interval.
+In this analysis, the global sea level rise budget for 2005-2011.25 is closed when the Paulson GIA correction is applied (Table 1).
+The sum of steric sea level rise and the ocean mass component has a trend of 1.1 ± 0.8 mm/a over the period when the Paulson GIA mass correction is applied, well overlapping total sea level rise observed by Jason-1 and Jason-2 (1.3 ± 0.9 mm/a) within a 95% confidence interval.